liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/Stand by me Pleiades Part 4.md

 Suddenly, a cheerful laugh rang out from the roof of the carriage, "Kuhahahaha!".

-"There's nothin' we can do about it now, Lady Petra.
+???: \[There's nothin' we can do about it now, Lady Petra.
 I can understand the feelin' that Sis and Ram are tryin' to express.
-But it feels good to surprise that bastard Roswaal."
+But it feels good to surprise that bastard Roswaal.\]

-"Garf, please don't speak so flippantly!
-Lady Petra, if there is any change in your condition, please inform me immediately.
+Frederica: \[Garf, please don't speak so flippantly!
+Lady Petra, if there is any change in your condition, please inform me immediately.\]

-"I, I know.
-I'm sorry for making you worry, Frederica ne… Frederica."
+Petra: \[I, I know.
+I'm sorry for making you worry, Frederica ne… Frederica.\]

 Petra lowered her head as she spoke, and Frederica's brows furrowed with an "Honestly."
 Her expression carried not only a strong sense of